Pierre Ceyrac: Early life

 Pierre Ceyrac was born on 18 September 1946 in Douai, Nord, France.
 He is the nephew of the renowned Jesuit Pierre Ceyrac as well as the nephew of Francois Ceyrac, former president of the CNPF (National Centre of French Employers).

 Career

 Ceyrac joined the Front National in 1970.
 He was subsequently in charge of Jean Marie Le Pen's presidential campaigns, and was departmental Secretary of the Front National for the north of France based at Roubaix.
 He served as a member of the National Assembly from 1986 to 1988, representing Nord.

 On 12 October 1989, the British Western Goals Institute hosted a fringe meeting at the Conservative Party (UK) Conference in Blackpool, at which Ceyrac, as a Front National Member of the European Parliament, was the Guest Speaker.
 He left the National Front in 1994.

-Ceyrac was seen in a Trump Tower restaurant with Marine Le Pen, Louis Aliot and Guido Lombardi on 11 January 2017.
+Ceyrac was seen in a Trump Tower restaurant with Marine Le Pen, Louis Aliot and George Lombardi on 11 January 2017.

 He died on 21 April 2018 in Bondues, Nord.